Kenya: 6-story building collapses in Nairobi | DW | 06.12.2019

 A rescue operation is underway in the Kenyan capital after a residential building collapsed.
-Several people were injured, but an unknown number are feared to still be trapped under the rubble.
+Two people were confirmed dead and an unknown number are feared to be trapped under the rubble despite rescue efforts.

+Two people have been confirmed killed after a six-story building collapsed in the Kenyan capital Nairobi on Friday.

-Residents of the Tassia estate where the incident happened rescued ten people have already been from the building, according to Nairobi county police chief Philip Ndolo.
+Residents of the Tassia estate where the incident happened were first at the scene of the incident and rescued ten people, according to Nairobi county police chief Philip Ndolo.

 They used their bare hands to dig out the survivors.